Read This First

 Prompt 2: List 7 people from history who lived very satisfying lives with very little wealth.
 Why were they happy in their relative poverty?

-The section turns on Satisfying Lives with Little Wealth in Historical Figures and Dorothy Day.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Satisfying Lives with Little Wealth in Historical Figures and Dorothy Day in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Satisfying Lives with Little Wealth in Historical Figures distinct from Dorothy Day.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Satisfying Lives with Little Wealth in Historical Figures distinct from Dorothy Day.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Diogenes, a Greek philosopher and a key figure in the Cynic movement, embraced extreme simplicity and rejected societal norms and materialism.
 He believed that happiness was achieved through self-sufficiency and virtue, living in accordance with nature, and was famously content with very few possessions.